Do You Have A Plan For When Your Baby Is First Born?

 Preparing for a newborn baby can be overwhelming—there’s so much you need to learn about to feel like you’re ready for the big day.
 You’re probably reading lots of books and signing up for classes to gain as much knowledge as you can about pregnancy and childbirth and that is great!

-As a result of this singular focus, you’ve probably not given much thought to what happens right after your baby is born.
+As a result of this singular focus, you’ve probably not given much thought to what happens in the moments immediately after your baby is born.
 It’s as if the birth itself is the finish line of the “pregnancy and childbirth marathon” you’re preparing for, so maybe you haven’t considered what happens next.

-But what happens in the seconds and minutes after birth is critically important—understanding the physiological and physical transitioning occurring with yourself and your baby can have lasting effects on both of you.
+But what happens in the seconds and minutes after birth is critically important—understanding the physiological transitioning occurring with yourself and your baby can have lasting effects on both of you.

-Fortunately, the BEC’s Newborn Procedures course has answers to all of your questions and can ensure you’re prepared for what happens immediately after birth.
+Fortunately, the BEC’s Newborn Procedures class has answers to all of your questions and can ensure you’re prepared for what happens immediately after birth.
+Our dad’s and partners have sent in rave reviews for this course as they have felt more confident and prepared to speak up and make your wishes known after baby has arrived.

 Most of us walk into our birthing place with a prepared birthing plan (or preferences).
 A lot of what is contained within it pertains to labor and childbirth.
 It might contain a few things regarding the first hour or two postpartum, but oftentimes some really important things are overlooked.